 Does implementing scooter boards help address PE standards?

-Not only are scooters fun for students to ride on, but they also engage them in activities and games that address SHAPE America's Standard 1 which states: The physically literate individual demonstrates competency in a variety of motor skills and movement patterns.* The scooter activities and games you choose to use during your PE lessons can easily meet any national, state, or district standards.
+Not only are scooters fun for students to ride on, but they also engage them in activities and games that address are directly linked to Shape America's Standard 1: Develops a variety of motor skills.
+The scooter activities and games you choose to use during your PE lessons can easily meet any national, state, or district standards.

 Pic by Bo Phillips @BoPhillips10